Karthikgaur8/AURA_Hacklytics-26/README.md

 **AURA** is an institutional-grade variance mispricing engine that shifts the focus from fragile directional price prediction to the mathematical extraction of volatility alpha.

-By utilizing **Amazon’s Chronos-Bolt** zero-shot foundation model on an **NVIDIA H200** cluster (during the hackathon), the system executes batched tensor inference across the S&P 100 to identify spreads between forecasted variance and live market Implied Volatility (IV).
+By utilizing **Amazon’s Chronos-Bolt** zero-shot foundation model on an **NVIDIA H100** (during the hackathon), the system executes batched tensor inference across the S&P 100 to identify spreads between forecasted variance and live market Implied Volatility (IV).

 ##  Core Features
 - **Batched GPU Inference:** Stacks 100+ tickers into a single PyTorch tensor for simultaneous parallel forecasting.